RubixML/ML/README.md

 $estimator = new DummyRegressor(new BlurryMean());
 ```

-#### KNN Regressor
+### KNN Regressor
-A version of K Nearest Neighbors that uses the mean of K nearest data points to make a prediction.
+A version of K Nearest Neighbors that uses the mean outcome of K nearest data points to make continuous valued predictions.

 ##### Supervised, Online, Persistable